-If you choose to share someone's information with us, it's your responsibility to ensure they consent, or someone with parental responsibility for them consents, to you doing so.
+If you choose to share someone's information with us, it's your responsibility to ensure they consent or someone with parental responsibility for them consents.

 If you use Cuvva with a car which belongs to, or is registered to, someone else, we may share your policy information with them - including the legal documents.